Heaven or Las Vegas: Background

+Recording and production

+The recording sessions took place at Eel Pie Studios (then September Sound) in Twickenham, London, located in a space owned by Pete Townshend.
+According to Gary Walker, the environment was "overshadowed by the transience of death, birth and heartbreak".
 In September 1989, Fraser and Guthrie's child, Lucy Belle was born; Heaven or Las Vegas was released on her first birthday.
 Of her pregnancy, Fraser said that she gained clarity about what mattered to her most: "Suddenly I had confidence which I'd never ever had in my life, which I consequently lost after I had the baby, because it's such a frightening experience you lose it again and you have to start over again.
-But it does change you."
+But it does change you".
 Raymonde's father, Ivor Raymonde, died shortly after Lucy Belle's birth, as the band were in the middle of recording.
-He recounted: "I was only 27, I was still quite young and he was a very influential guy for me so that was a big blow but, looking back on it, having a major life event happening probably helped the record have that edge to it."
+His passing cast what Raymonde called a "dark cloud" over the sessions.
+He recounted: "I was only 27, I was still quite young and he was a very influential guy for me so that was a big blow but, looking back on it, having a major life event happening probably helped the record have that edge to it".